 Doubled Die Obverse.
 Obvious doubling of IN GOD WE TRUST.
 The surface exhibits thick satin luster.
 An attractive ice-blue and gold blend deepens along the periphery.
 Sure to please.

 CAC.
-Frosty white surfaces with a blend of subtle gold and a sharp strike.
+Original mostly white surfaces with a touch of toning.

 Blazing luster over flawless surfaces with a very faint golden hue.